go to main page

 finish: one application of natural stain then 3 coats of high gloss spar polyurethane (with UV blocker)

-Particular standtouts are the buckthorn in view 1, the outside canary in view 3 with a marvelous streak of bug-induced red, the slightly curly tulipwood in view 5 and the chechem in view 7.
-The particular cut of the wenge in view 1 is not accidental and the resulting face grain is particularly nice on the bottom of the bowl.
+Particular standouts are the buckthorn in view 1, the outside canary in view 3, the slightly curly tulipwood in view 5 and the chechem in view 7.
+The particular cut of the wenge in view 1 is not accidental and the resulting face grain is particularly nice (and even better on the bottom of the bowl)

 view 1c